Some pre-departure information

 If you take regular medication, it is best to carry this on the plane with you and in the original bottle/package with the prescription attached.
 Do not mix pills/tablets into one bottle, as this could delay you at immigration.
 You can choose to pack your medicine in your checked bag, but make sure it’s not something you need regularly, in case your bag is lost or delayed.

 If you take any medication such as insulin, narcotics or any other controlled substances, please have a doctor’s note, a written prescription, and medication in its original bottle with you.
-Controlled substances are taken very seriously while traveling abroad, so be sure to have the appropriate documentation on the items.
+Controlled substances are taken very seriously while travelling abroad, so be sure to have the appropriate documentation on the items.

 If you are doing an extended program, 8-12 weeks, often your doctor can prescribe a script for up to 3 months; this may vary with controlled substances however.
 Please check with your doctor and health insurance for more information to assure you have enough medication for the duration of your program.